 Survey of feeding, management practices, and care of laboratory animals in a clinical setting.
-Review of common
+Review of common diseases of laboratory animals encountered in the practice of veterinary medicine.

 Prerequisite: VTHT 1301 and VTHT 1205 with a grade of "C" or better